 In recent years, we have witnessed the successful introduction of chess in prisons through different educative programs in the USA, Armenia, Norway, Russia, England, Brazil, Italy and Spain, with very positive outcomes.

 In prisons, just as in broader society, the impact of sport and games can be far-reaching.
 The experiences referred above demonstrate that chess improves behaviour, helping to reduce inmate violence and developing communication skills, while promoting positive use of leisure time.
 Chess also drastically improves the decision-making capabilities of a group of people that, very often due to the lack of opportunities and access to proper education, has ended up in jail after making a wrong choice in life.
 Besides, the game positively impacts the inmates’ overall health, fighting depression, stress and anxiety, and motivating them to change for the better.

-The FIDE Social Commission will also launch a Chess For Freedom Network, where representatives from ongoing or aspiring CFF projects can participate, and get peer access, review best practice examples, case stories and lessons learned, get invitations to workhops and seminars, and get help to start or reinvigorate own projects.
-The Chess For Freedom Network will be launched in the weeks ahead of the Intercontinental Online Chess Championship in October 2021.
-If you want to pre-register to participate in the network, just send an email to firstname.lastname@example.org, and you will be contacted.
+The FIDE Social Commission has also launched a Chess For Freedom Network, where representatives from ongoing or aspiring CFF projects participate, and get peer access, review best practice examples, case stories and lessons learned, get invitations to workhops and seminars, and get help to start or reinvigorate own projects.
+If you want to participate in the network, just send an email to firstname.lastname@example.org, and you will be contacted.